Lemventory/stockpile/Docs/Dependencies.md

 ## Dependency Graph

-The Cheeblr application is built with the following high-level dependency structure:
+The stockpile application is built with the following high-level dependency structure:

 ```
-Cheeblr
+stockpile
 ├── Frontend (PureScript)
 │   ├── Deku (UI Framework)
 │   │   ├── deku-core